SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/InANutshell/InANutshell.md

 ### Navigation between presenters

 Once the definition of your UI components (i.e., your Spec presenters and layouts) done, you will need to define the behaviour of the UI: what happens when you open a new presenter?

 You will probably want to provide some data (a model) to the presenter so that it can use to diplay data.
 It is called a transmission: you transmit data from a presenter to another presenter.
-Transmissions can be achieved either “manually” by reacting to events or by using the Spec transmission concept.
+Transmissions are defined by reacting to events.

-#### Using presenter events

 It is quite easy to define the behaviour of the UI by using widgets predefined events.
 You can find them in the api-events protocol of the presenters.
-Most used events are `whenSelectionChangedDo:`, `whenSelectedDo:`, `whenModelChangedDo:`, `whenTextChangedDo:`, `action:`.
+Most used events are `whenSelectionChangedDo:`, `whenModelChangedDo:`, `whenTextChangedDo:`.
 Here are some examples:

 ```